 8. Select a webinar platform

 There are many webinar platform providers on the market today.
 The best-known are probably Citrix’s GoToMeeting platform (to 100 attendees) and GoToWebinar (up to 1,000); ON24; and WebEx.
-These are all dependable, and include features that can help manage the process of promoting and deploying your webinar.
-For more options, this blog post reviews 15 webinar software vendors.
+These are all dependable and include features that can help manage the process of promoting and deploying your webinar.

 Got your plan, now?
 Ready to spring into action and create a successful online event?
-If you’d like to learn more, check out this free guide for even more information on hosting perfect online and in-person events.
+If you’d like to learn more, check out the guide below for even more information.